Biological Safety Cabinet in Pathology Departments: A Comprehensive Guide

 • Medical and Clinical Pathology:

-• Forensic Laboratories:
+• Forensic Laboratories: Biological evidence processing.

 VII.
 Installation and Usage Considerations

-• GMP (Good Manufacturing Practice) requirements for pharmaceutical applications
+• GMP for pharmaceutical operations

-• ISO 14644 for cleanroom classifications
+• ISO 14644 for cleanroom classification

 VIII.
 Maintenance and Care Recommendations

-• Check airflow indicators and pressure gauges for normal readings.
+• Check airflow indicators and gauges.

 Contact